tylerhou/site-old/content/posts/binary-search-with-confidence.md

 the reader.[^2]

 [^1]: To formally prove this, you would have again have to use a inductive argument.
 What is the base case?
-What is the inductive case?
+What is the inductive step?

 [^2]: Hint: when `middle` is computed, `right` must be at least two larger than `left`.